How to Contact Uber for Help: Uber Customer Service

 Tip #4: Contact Uber on Social Media

-Uber is fairly responsive on Facebook and Twitter.
-And in order to contact Uber on Twitter, tweet at @Uber_support with your question or concern.
+Uber is fairly responsive on Facebook and X, formerly Twitter.
+For support from Uber on X (Twitter), tweet at @Uber_support with your question or concern.

-Keep it brief, as Twitter requires, and don’t send too many messages for them to follow.
+Keep it brief, as X requires, and don’t send too many messages for them to follow.
 Uber should get back to you within business hours via a “reply” or a direct message (DM).

-On Facebook, similar to Twitter, your comments can be public which tends to encourage companies to answer them promptly and completely.
+Your comments can be public on Uber’s Facebook page, like X. This encourages companies to answer them promptly and completely.

-Also, Uber now has Facebook Messenger support, if you’re feeling a bit shy.
-I’ve used this a couple of times already and gotten pretty good support – seems like they’re putting a lot of resources into this right now.
+Also, Uber now has Facebook Messenger support if you feel shy.
+I’ve used this a couple of times already and gotten pretty good support – it seems like they’re putting a lot of resources into this right now.

-Remember, the more specific and precise you can be when asking a question or presenting a concern, the more likely you are to get a response from an actual human.
-It helps to have dates, times, and even dashcam footage of your concern or question so that Uber has to respond.
+Remember, the more specific you can be when asking a question or presenting a concern, the more likely you will get a response from an actual human.
+It helps to have dates, times, and even dashcam footage of your concern or question so that Uber can respond.

 You can also message Uber via LinkedIn or Instagram!